 All egg production in Alberta – whether you have one hen or a thousand hens – falls under the provincial Marketing of Agricultural Products Act and regulations, including Egg Farmers of Alberta Plan Regulation (26/2022) and Egg Production and Marketing Regulation (293/97).

-This number makes a difference.
+This number is important because it determines whether an egg farmer is considered a registered producer (part of the regulated egg industry) or an exempt producer (for personal consumption).
 In Alberta, any farmer with more than 300 birds must become a registered egg farmer and become a quota holder.
 Farmers with 300 birds or less are exempt from registration and quota.
-However, if you want to take your eggs to a registered grading station, you must obtain an ‘Exemption Number’ from EFA.

 Registered egg farmers must have quota, which can be purchased or leased by any Canadian.
 One (1) unit of quota is equal to one (1) egg laying hen.